 - Merino Wool

-Merino wool means the wool fiber is long and fine.
-The result is a fabric that is thin, soft and luxurious.
+Merino wool comes from certain sheep that produce a wool fiber that is long and fine.
+The result is a fabric that is thin, soft, and luxurious.

 - Micro Modal